EmerisHQ/emeris.com/content/articles/what-tokens-are-supported.md

 ---
-index: 99
+index: 9
-title: What tokens are supported?.
+title: What tokens are supported?
 tags:
   - getting-start
 ---

-*Tendermint does not intend to give any financial advice: the fact that a token is available natively or that a protocol is integrated with Keplr is not intended to be a guarantee of reliability (or otherwise) and in no way replaces the need of DYOR.*
+*Tendermint does not intend to give any financial advice: the fact that a token is available natively or that a protocol is integrated with Keplr is not intended to be a guarantee of reliability (or otherwise) and in no way replaces the need to DYOR.*

 - [$ATOM](https://cosmos.network/)
 - [$AKT](https://akash.network/)